Continuous Combinatorics of Abelian Group Actions: The tiling problem

 \begin{probn} Is there a continuous tiling of $\fzs$ by the tiles $\{ T_s,T_\ell\}$, where $T_s$ is the $d \times d$ rectangle, and $T_\ell$ is the $(d+1)\times (d+1)$ rectangle (for $d \geq 2$)? \end{probn}

 It seems possible at the moment that the answer to Problem~\ref{prob:sl} could depend on the value of $d$.
 We currently do not know the answer for any $d\geq 2$.

 To illustrate the nature of the problem, consider the $d=2$ instance of Problem~\ref{prob:sl}.
 Here we have the $2\times 2$ tile $T_s$ and the $3 \times 3$ tile $T_\ell$.
 Theorem~\ref{thm:tilethm} gives a way, in principle, to answer the question.
-Namely, we must see if for all sufficiently large $p,q$ with $(p,q)=1$, whether we can tile (in the natural sense) the graph $\gnpq$.
-A necessary condition for doing this is that we be able to tile each of the $12$ graphs $T^1_{n,p,q}, \dots, T^{12}_{n,p,q}$ individually (when we want to refer to these graphs individually, we will use the notation of \S\ref{sec:twodtiles}, such as $\Tcaca$).
+Namely, we must see if for all sufficiently large $p,q$ with $\gcd(p,q)=1$, whether we can tile (in the natural sense) the graph $\gnpq$.
+A necessary condition for doing this is that we be able to tile each of the $12$ graphs $T^1_{n,p,q}, \dots, T^{12}_{n,p,q}$ individually.

-First, unlike the case where we omit the small or large tile, we can now show that $T_s$ and $T_\ell$ suffice to tile the $4$ torus tiles (e.g., $\Tcaca$) for $n=1$ and $p,q$ large enough with $(p,q)=1$:
+First, unlike the case where we omit the small or large tile, we can now show that $T_s$ and $T_\ell$ suffice to tile the $4$ torus tiles (e.g., $\Tcaca$) for $n=1$ and $p,q$ large enough with $\gcd(p,q)=1$:

-\begin{fact} Let $p,q\geq 60$ with $(p,q)=1$.
+\begin{fact} Let $p,q\geq 60$ with $\gcd(p,q)=1$.
 Then the $p \times q$ torus $\Tcaca$ can be tiled by $2 \times 2$ and $3 \times 3$ tiles. \end{fact}